godvmxi/godvmxi.github.io/resume/markdown/CoverLetter_it_simple.md

 #### Hi Hiring Manager:

-&ensp;&ensp;&ensp;&ensp;As a highly skilled engineer with 9 years of experience, I am writing to express my interest in your your job about Network Administrator.<p>
+&ensp;&ensp;&ensp;&ensp;As a highly skilled engineer with 9 years of experience, I am writing to express my interest in your your job about maintenance technician.<p>
 &ensp;&ensp;&ensp;&ensp;During my past 9 year of engineer experience, I have spend over 6 years in multinational company ,include Cisco and AMD.<p>

 &ensp;&ensp;&ensp;&ensp;And I also working in a asic company, I worked as a software engineer and IT team leader.<p>